-West Point’s Center for Holocaust and Genocide Studies (CHGS), in partnership with the United States Holocaust Memorial Museum (USHMM), conducted the third iteration of an innovative “Mass Atrocity Education Workshop: Teaching about the Holocaust and Genocide.”
-The purpose of the workshop, which took place between 28 May and 31 June 2013, in Washington, DC, was to help USMA, USNA, USCGA and USAFA faculty as they seek innovative ways to incorporate learning about genocide and mass atrocity into their respective curricula, fulfilling 2012 presidential and OSD imperatives.
+West Point’s Center for Holocaust and Genocide Studies (CHGS), in partnership with the United States Holocaust Memorial Museum (USHMM), will conduct the fourth iteration of an innovative “Mass Atrocity Education Workshop: Teaching about the Holocaust and Genocide.”
+The purpose of the workshop, which will take place between 11 and 14 September 2014, in Washington, DC, is twofold.
+First, the workshop will aid USMA, USNA, USCGA and USAFA faculty as they seek innovative ways to incorporate learning about genocide and mass atrocity into their respective curricula, fulfilling 2012 presidential and OSD imperatives.
 Second, the workshop will produce new scholarship and publications with a range of post-secondary applications.

-- To further understanding of the Holocaust and genocide with particular emphasis on the role of the military;
+- To further understanding of the Holocaust and genocide with particular emphasis on knowledge relevant to military officers;

 - To empower participants with the competencies (knowledge and skills) to develop accurate and meaningful lessons on the Holocaust and /or genocide to be incorporated into existing curricula at the United States service academies and other levels of military education;

-- To clarify the value of the Holocaust and genocide content in training future military officers;
+- To clarify the value of the Holocaust and genocide content in the education of future military officers;

-- To build awareness of genocide and mass atrocity and current efforts to enhance the world’s ability to prevent and respond to genocide today;
+- To build awareness of genocide and mass atrocity and current efforts to enhance the world’s ability to prevent and respond to genocide;

-- To contribute to the development of the Department of Defense’s readiness to develop further training and doctrine related to atrocity prevention.
+- To contribute to the development of the Department of Defense’s readiness to develop further education and training related to atrocity prevention and response.